veliusiidx/iidx-random-trainer/README.md

 -Start Bistrover in Admin mode (Make sure it's the latest DJH release)

+-Make sure the game is set to FREE PLAY

 -Start the trainer once monitor check has finished and the game is fully loaded in Admin mode

 -Click back in game